-The Diagnostic Imaging Dataset is the first time that data from RISs have been collated and published at a national level so they must be used and interpreted with care.
+The Diagnostic Imaging Dataset is the first source that collates and publishes data from RISs at a national level, so they must be used and interpreted with care.

 4.1.
 Validations

 4.1.1.
 There are a large number of validations built into the DID upload system, verifying that the data provided by organisations makes sense.
 There are two types of validations built into the system.
 Hard validations (meaning that data provided will fail to upload if the validation rule is not satisfied) and soft validations (which draw the submitters attention to potentially illogical data, but do not cause the upload to fail).
 The hard validations are shown in the table below.